Malinois Puppies for Sale | Trained Belgian Malinois for Sale

 Where The Elite Dogs Are Trained

-Upon request, all of our dogs can be trained in basic obedience, this entails your dog will be:
+Upon request, all of our available Belgian Malinois puppies can be trained in basic obedience, ensuring your trained Belgian Malinois will be:

 Malinois Puppies for Sale

-Ready to take home your future PDC, PSA1, PSA2, PSA3, or K9 Street-League prospect ?!
-Inquire today!
-Fill out our form below or give us a call!
-Puppies require a $650 deposit and the remainder due at pickup.
-Dogs & Puppies purchase through Man-K9 come with a lifetime 10% discount on Man K9 services as well as Fon Jon Kennel services!
-If you wish to be notified please fill out the form below and we will keep you notified on future puppies!
+Ready to bring home your future PDC, PSA1, PSA2, PSA3, or K9 Street-League prospect?
+Inquire about our available Belgian Malinois puppies today!
+Fill out the form below or give us a call!
+Trained Malinois puppies require a $650 deposit and the remainder due at pickup.
+Malinois puppies purchased through Man-K9 come with a lifetime 10% discount on Man K9 services as well as Fon Jon Kennel services!

 Lifetime discount on boarding, daycare, bathing, dog food and training!